 PORATE GOVERNANCE DISCLOSURE UIREMENT OUR CORPORATE GOVERNANCE PRACTICES f.
 Disclose whether or not the chair of the Board is an independent director.
 If the Board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
 If the Board has neither a chair that is independent nor a lead director that is independent, describe what the Board does to provide leadership for its independent directors.
 Paul Antony is the Executive Chair and is not independent.
-Accordingly, Maryann Keller, who is independent, is the Lead Director of the Board.
-The Lead Director's roles and responsibilities are outlined in our Lead Director Position Description. g.
+Accordingly, Maryann Keller, who is independent, is currently the Lead Director of the Board.
+Following the Meeting, as Maryann Keller is not seeking re-election, another Lead Director will be selected.
+The Lead Director's roles and responsibilities are outlined in the Company's Lead Director Position Description. g.
 Disclose the attendance record of each Director for all board meetings held since the beginning of the issuer's most recently completed financial year.
-Meeting attendance is disclosed for each Director under "Information Concerning Director Nominees" above. pard Mandate doe close the text of the Board's written mandate.
-If the Board is not have a written mandate, describe how the Board neates its role and responsibilities.
+Meeting attendance is disclosed for each Director under "Information Concerning Director Nominees" above.
+2. Bo pard Mandate doe close the text of the Board's written mandate.
+If the Board es not have a written mandate, describe how the Board neates its role and responsibilities.
 The text of the mandate of the Board of Directors of AutoCanada (entitled "Mandate for the Board of Directors of AutoCanada") is attached to this Information Circular as Appendix "B".
 3. Pc osition Descriptions a.
 Disclose whether or not the Board has developed written position descriptions for the chair and the chair of each Board committee.
 If the Board has not developed written position descriptions for the chair and/or the chair of each Board committee, briefly describe how the Board delineates the role and responsibilities of each such position.
-A written position description is included in Lead Director Position Description.
-No written position descriptions for chairs of our committees have been developed; however each such chair is aware that they are obliged to conduct the affairs of the applicable committee so as to meet its obligations pursuant to the mandates or charters of such committee. b.
+A written position description is included in the Company's Lead Director Position Description.
+No written position descriptions for chairs of the Company's committees have been developed; however each such chair is aware that they are obliged to conduct the affairs of the applicable committee so as to meet its obligations pursuant to the mandates or charters of such committee. b.
 Disclose whether or not the Board and Chief Executive Officer have developed a written position description for the Chief Executive Officer.
 If the Board and Chief Executive Officer have not developed such a position description, briefly describe how the Board delineates the role and responsibilities of the Chief Executive Officer.
 The Board has developed terms of reference for the Executive Chair, which include a written position description for the Executive Chair.
 4. O rientation and Continuing Education a.
-Briefly describe what measures the Board takes to orient new directors regarding i. the role of the Board, its committees and its directors, and ii. the nature and operations of the issuer's business New directors are provided with the mandates and charters of the Board and each of its committees, the Company's written code of ethical business conduct, the Company's policies, the Company's most recent annual and quarterly reports and all other relevant information.
-The members of senior management review with the Board at each meeting the nature and operations of our business.
+Briefly describe what measures the Board takes to orient new directors regarding i. the role of the Board, its committees and its directors, and ii. the nature and operations of the issuer's business New directors are provided with the mandates and charters of the Board and each of its committees, the Company's written code of ethical business conduct, the Company's policies, the Company's most recent annual and quarterly reports and other relevant information.
+The members of senior management review with the Board at each meeting the nature and operations of the Company's business.